 The meaning of colors in mandalas

 Colors have a different symbolic function in the religion, culture and art of each country and region.
-Knowing this and choosing the right color for mandalas, you can show the true meaning of each symbol in the form of a mandala.
+Thus, Knowing this and choosing the right color for mandalas, you can show the true meaning of each symbol in the form of a mandala.

 The meaning of mandala color in psychology